Land Of Leather PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Land Of Leather, PPI may have been added to a customer's policy by Land Of Leather, in some cases without their knowledge.
-Land Of Leather may have refused a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Land Of Leather, PPI may have been attached to a customer's policy by Land Of Leather, in some cases without their knowledge.
+Land Of Leather may have disapproved a credit application if PPI was refused by the customer.

 Land Of Leather PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Land Of Leather.

-There are many examples of Land Of Leather mis-selling PPI, some consumers were not even made aware by Land Of Leather that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by Land Of Leather that it was optional.
+There are many examples of Land Of Leather mis-selling PPI, some consumers were not even made aware by Land Of Leather that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Land Of Leather that it was optional.